 The Global Studies major is as much about experiencing the world as it is about taking classes.
 You will become proficient in a language, more knowledgeable in your chosen concentration, and you will be required to engage in an international immersion experience.
 For many students this will be a summer or semester spent abroad in your region of choice.
-You are expected to complete a minimum of six weeks of study outside the United States.
+You are expected to complete a minimum of five weeks of study outside the United States.
 If possible you are encouraged to stay for a full semester or entire year.
 The longer you can stay the more you will learn about your chosen region.

-The location of your experience should be determined by the region you have choosen to study and ideally you should have already completed 2-4 semesters of the language spoken in that region.
+The location of your experience should be determined by the region you have chosen to study and ideally you should have already completed 2-4 semesters of the language spoken in that region.
 You should work with your Global Studies advisor to determine how your study abroad coursework applies toward degree requirements.

 - The Office of Study Abroad has many programs available for students to study abroad.
 They hold information sessions to learn more about programs available to you.